 Dr Joel carried out a research experiment on 350 undergrads at Northwestern University.
 She got her team of researchers to ask those 350 undergrads to fill out questionnaires about their personalities and romantic preferences – they looked at over 100 preferences.
 Then they were asked questions about their values, goals, self-esteem, loneliness, what they were looking for in a partner, etc. It was an in-depth deep dive.

 They then got the undergrads to meet in a series of 4-minute speed dates and make their choices.

-Dr Joel and her team then used an algorithm to see if they could predict who would be a match.
+Dr Joel and her team then used a computer-generated algorithm to see if they could predict with any level of accuracy who would be a match.

 The dictionary meaning of chemistry is: ‘the complex emotional or psychological interaction between people.’

 I love this definition of chemistry, how it is complex because it is.
 As we have just seen, even science and experts cannot predict with any accuracy why people choose who they do!

 Definition. … While chemistry has been described as “that romantic spark between [two people]”, the term “spark” in the context of relationships is as vague as “chemistry”, and therefore is not particularly useful in a definition.
 It has also been described as “intangible, unspoken [and] energetic”.

 Who we chose is based on so many different factors that are unique to each person.
 Definitely intangible!